A backward ergodic theorem along trees and its consequences for free group actions: Introduction

-Thus, while the classical pointwise ergodic theorem for an ergodic $T$ allows us to start almost anywhere in the space and walk forward along the graph of $T$ to calculate the integral of $f$, \cref{intro:backward_erg:triangles} allows us to walk backward in all directions along the graph of $T$ to calculate this integral.
-Note that this implies the usual (forward) pointwise ergodic theorem for one-to-one transformations $T$ when \cref{intro:backward_erg:triangles} is applied to $T^{-1}$.
+Thus, while the classical pointwise ergodic theorem for $T$ says that to approximate $\finv$, we can start almost anywhere in the space and walk forward in time (in the direction of $T$), \cref{intro:backward_erg:trees} allows us to walk back in time (in the direction of $T^{-1}$) scanning sufficiently heavy trees of possible pasts.
+Note that \cref{intro:backward_erg:trees}, in particular, implies the classical (forward) pointwise ergodic theorem for one-to-one transformations $T$ when applied to $T^{-1}$.